codingsoul

 Can you defend the decisions your AI made?

-Sequential execution with explicit roles, structured handovers, convergence detection, and a full execution trail gives you that.
-Not because it’s the most impressive architecture.
-But because it’s the one that survives contact with compliance, auditing, and real organizational accountability.
+Sequential execution with explicit roles, structured handovers, convergence detection, and a full execution trail enables exactly that.
+This is going to contact with compliance, auditing, and real organizational accountability.

 Agent Smith is open source.
 The architecture described in this article is implemented and available on GitHub.